gecche/laravel-policy-builder/README.md

 ### Beyond the basics

-The package extends the standard Laravel's Gate with the methods for handling Eloquent Builders and returning filtered lists of allowed methods.
+The package provides the `PolicyBuilderServiceProvider` which wraps the standard Laravel's Gate class and makes available methods for handling Eloquent Builders and returning filtered lists of allowed models.
+Also the PolicyBuilder facade is provided.

-#### Basic default builder methods: `all`, `none` and `guest`
+#### Basic default builder methods: `all` and `none`

-Gate has now three public methods, namely `all`, `none` and `guest`, which basically, given an Eloquent Builder, add to it the filters for building an acl list when all the models are allowed, when none of the models are allowed and models which are allowed to the guest user.
+The PolicyBuilder has two public methods, namely `all` and `none` which basically, given an Eloquent Builder, add to it the filters for building an acl list when either all or none of the models are allowed.

-Basically, the `all` method returns the builder itself with no added filters, the `none` method adds a filter for returning an empty collection of models and by default the `guest` method returns the same as `none`.
+Basically, the `all` method returns the builder itself with no added filters while the `none` method adds a filter for returning an empty collection of models.

-The return of above methods can be customized by using the `setAllBuilder`, `setNoneBuilder` and `setGuestBuilder` methods.
+The return of above methods can be customized by using the `setAllBuilder` and `setNoneBuilder` methods.

 In the following example we change the previous `CodePolicy` class by using default builder methods and leaving the semantic as before.

 ```php